Benjamin Brandreth: Death

-Brandreth's funeral was held at the Trinity Church which could hold only a fraction of the mourners in attendance.
-Others lined the streets to the Dale Cemetery where he was buried.
+Brandreth's funeral was held at Trinity Church, which could hold only a fraction of the mourners in attendance.
+Others lined the streets to Dale Cemetery, where he was buried.
 His body was in a wrought metal and bronze casket hermetically sealed with a full-length plate glass top.
 The procession to the cemetery included carriages for the clergymen and pallbearers, the 16th Battalion brass band, the hearse with a bodyguard of eight Masonic knights, and carriages for 150 friends and family, stretching out over a mile in length, so that the first carriages were arriving at the cemetery at about the same time as the last were leaving the church.

-Allcock Manufacturing Company

-Brandreth's pill company was known as The Brandreth Pill Works where he established operations at Ossining, New York.
-In 1848 he bought Allcock's Porous Plaster from founder Thomas Allcock and the name of the firm eventually changed to Allcock Manufacturing.
-After Brandreth's death, control of the firm eventually moved to his great-grandson, Fox Brandreth Conner, who began manufacturing animal traps along with pills and plasters.
-After a pause in production for World War II, production of the traps resumed and the Havahart brand became a registered trademark.
-Conner sold the pill and plaster business in the 1960s thus ending Brandreth's medical legacy, but continued making the Havahart traps.
-In 1979 the Havahart trap business was sold to the Woodstream Corporation of Lititz, Pennsylvania, and the remaining property in Ossining was sold to Filex Steel Products Company.
-The remaining 34 employees at Ossining were offered jobs in Pennsylvania with the new owner, but many retired, thus ending the 142-year legacy of Brandreth's enterprise.